Monuments in St Mary the Virgin Church, Merton, South London

 So unsurprisingly, this is the grandest monument in the Church, an Elizabethan mural monument with kneeler statues,

-the characteristic type of memorial of the time.
+the characteristic type of memorial of the time (see this page).
 Gregory Lovell is on the one side, with a round-headed arch above him,

 facing his two wives, under a separate arch, all three kneeling on tasselled cushions and in an attitude of praying,